 Welcome to my blog.
 I’m Lucy…early 30s, and living in the south of England.
-I am a stay-at-home, feminist mother surviving and musing on life with a preschooler and a baby.
+I am currently an almost-full-time mother and a barely-part-time freelance writer, surviving and musing on life with two children.
 I’m going to fill my blog-shaped pocket of the Internet up with memories, thoughts and rambles (for me) shared in, hopefully, an entertaining way (for you).

 I teeter on the funny side, but you’ll find a whole range of topics and emotions covered.
 I host a guest writer series, Creative Mothers; it’s a space for people to reflect on the impact of parenthood on their personal creativity.
 Submissions always welcome!
 I also have a Breastfeeding series, Breastfeeding Bites, and a (currently rather sparse) series exploring the playgrounds near me called Southampton Swing Watch.